GEOS-DEV/GEOS/src/coreComponents/schema/docs/InternalMesh.rst

 ny                integer_array required Number of elements in the y-direction within each mesh block
 nz                integer_array required Number of elements in the z-direction within each mesh block
 positionTolerance real64        1e-10    A position tolerance to verify if a node belong to a nodeset
+tiltingAngle      real64        0        A tilting angle in radians.
+tiltingDirection  real64_array  {0}      A 2D array specifying the direction of tilting.
+tiltingOrigin     real64_array  {0}      A 2D array specifying the tilting origin.
 trianglePattern   integer       0        Pattern by which to decompose the hex mesh into prisms (more explanation required)
 xBias             real64_array  {1}      Bias of element sizes in the x-direction within each mesh block (dx_left=(1+b)*L/N, dx_right=(1-b)*L/N) xCoords           real64_array  required x-coordinates of each mesh block vertex